druglogics/pydruglogics/docs/_sources/train_and_predict.rst.txt

 The `train` function optimizes a Boolean model using a Genetic Algorithm.

-Training involves optimizing Boolean models so that they best represent the observed biological system.
-The process uses a **genetic algorithm** to iteratively refine the models, ensuring alignment with observations such as steady states or global outputs.
+Training involves optimalization of the Boolean models The process uses a **genetic algorithm** to iteratively refine the models, ensuring alignment with observations such as steady states or global outputs.

 The pipeline uses the **PyGAD** Genetic Algoritm.